Free 50/50 Partnership Agreement Template

 To properly draft your document simply follow the steps below.

-It’s also important to ensure the business or company you choose is not already trademarked in your state.
+It’s also important to check that the business or company name you choose is available in your state, and is not already federally trademarked.

 It’s crucial to get these steps correct and include all necessary information, which is why it’s recommended to create an agreement with an ordinary or even Small Business 50/50 Partnership Agreement template.